jgerstmayr/EXUDYN/README.rst

 +  How to install Exudyn
 +  How to link Exudyn and Python
 +  Goals of Exudyn
-+  Run a simple example in Spyder
++  Run a simple example in Python
 +  FAQ -- Frequently asked questions